Zunbil dynasty: Abbasid Caliphate claim to overlordship (750 CE)

 In 769 CE, the Arabs were again able to obtain tribute from the Zunbils after nearly half a century, when Ma'n b.
 Za'ida al-Shaybanl defeated them near Ghazni.

 Arab destructions are documented around 795 CE, as the Muslim writer Kitāb al-buldān records the destruction of a Šāh Bahār (“Temple of the King”), thought to be Tepe Sardar, at that time: he recounts that the Arabs attacked the Šāh Bahār, "in which were idols worshipped by the people.
 They destroyed and burnt them".

 End of the Turk Shahis (822 CE)

-In 815 CE, the Abbasids led by caliph Al-Ma'mun defeated the Kabul branch of the Turk Shahis in 815 CE, in what was essentially a political retribution: hoping to take advantage of the Great Abbasid Civil War (811-819 AD), the Turk Shahi ruler, named "Pati Dumi" in Arab sources, had invaded parts of Khorasan.
+In 815 CE, the Abbasids led by caliph Al-Ma'mun defeated the Kabul branch of the Turk Shahis, in what was essentially a political retribution: hoping to take advantage of the Great Abbasid Civil War (811-819 AD), the Turk Shahi ruler, named "Pati Dumi" in Arab sources, had invaded parts of Khorasan.
 The Turk Shahis not only had to convert to Islam but also had to cede key cities and regions.
-Another campaign against the Gandhara branch seem to have followed soon, with the Caliphate reaching Indus river, and imposing a critical defeat.
+Another campaign against the Gandhara branch seem to have followed soon, with the Caliphate reaching Indus River, and imposing a critical defeat.
 A new dynasty, the Hindu Shahi dynasty, took over in Gandhara and Kabul in 822 CE.
 The Zunbils were unaffected by Al-Ma'mun's raids and continued to rule for about two more decades, before getting embroiled in the conflict to eventual extinction.